Anne Scripps

 Anne Scripps (November 18, 1946 – January 6, 1994) was an American heiress to the E. W. Scripps Company and the great-great granddaughter of James E. Scripps, founder of The Detroit News.
-In 1993, she was bludgeoned by her estranged second husband, Scott Douglas, as she slept in her Westchester County, New York home.
+In 1993, she was bludgeoned by her estranged second husband, Scott Douglas, as she slept in her Westchester County, New York, home.

 Family and marriages

-Anne Scripps (formerly Morrell) was born on November 18, 1946, to Captain James E. Scripps III, a former merchant mariner, and Anne Scripps (née Gibbs).
+Anne Frazier Scripps (formerly Morrell) was born on November 18, 1946, to Captain James E. Scripps III, a former merchant mariner, and Anne Scripps (née Gibbs).
 She has a brother, James IV, and a sister, Mary.
 In 1969, when Scripps was 23 years of age, she married Anthony Morrell, a Rye stockbroker.
 The wedding was held in the St. Regis Hotel.
 The marriage resulted in two daughters, Alexandra and Anne.
-Scripps' marriage to Morrell ended in divorce, but she loved and doted on her daughters.
+Scripps's marriage to Morrell ended in divorce, but she loved and doted on her daughters.
 At a party in 1988, Scripps met Scott Douglas, an out-of-work and self-employed house painter.
 She hired him to paint her house, which led the two to marry that October.
 They had a daughter Victoria, nicknamed Tori.
 Douglas did not have a good relationship with Alexandra, who thought of him as not bright or articulate enough for her mother, and she quickly moved out of the house.